CLRX/CLRX-mirror/doc/ClrxAsmSyntax.md

 global layout, the last used sections are stored.
 Next usage of kernel or global layout causes switching to this last section.

-Special type of sections is configuration's sections.
+Special type of sections are configuration's sections.
 These section does not hold any content (bytes), instead they stores configuration of the kernel or program which is defined by specific pseudo operations.
 Any putting data to these sections is illegal.